migueldiez/organization/FAQ.md

 ### What is Rocky Linux ?

 Rocky Linux is a free and open source operating system based upon the Linux kernel.

-It is derived from the Red Hat Enterprise Linux (RHEL) distribution.
+It is derived from the [Red Hat Enterprise Linux](https://en.wikipedia.org/wiki/Red_Hat_Enterprise_Linux)  (RHEL) distribution.
+Rocky Lnux

 ### What is the purpose of Rocky Linux ?